mkarner07/mkarner07.github.io/_posts/2023/2023-11-06-The-Total-Recall-Productivity-Method.md

 In a corporate job a productivity system has to fulfill the following needs: communication, task & time management as well as notetaking and knowledge management.

-For TORP, I blended Luhmann’s “[Zettelkasten](https://niklas-luhmann-archiv.de/)” with the [PARA](https://fortelabs.com/blog/para/)-Method, David Allen’s “[Getting Things Done](https://amzn.to/3tM3NbC)” and added a bit of my own twist to it.
+For TORP, I blended Luhmann’s "[Zettelkasten](https://niklas-luhmann-archiv.de/)" with the [PARA](https://fortelabs.com/blog/para/)-Method, David Allen’s "[Getting Things Done]({% post_url 2023-10-18-Inside-the-Mind-of-Getting-Things-Done %})" and added a bit of my own twist to it.

 How did I set it up?